kean/DFCache/README.md

 # About DFCache

-DFCache is an iOS and OS X library that implements composite in-memory and on-disk cache.
+DFCache is an iOS and OS X library that provides composite in-memory and on-disk cache with LRU cleanup.
 It is implemented as a set of reusable classes with concise and extensible API.

 ### Key Features
- - Concise, extensible and well-documented API.
+ - Well-documented API.
  - Thoroughly tested.
 Written for and used heavily in the iOS application with more than half a million active users.
  - LRU cleanup (discards least recently used items first).
  - Metadata implemented on top on UNIX extended file attributes.